 Postdoctoral Short Course on College Teaching in Science and Engineering

-Applications for participation were due November 1, 2012, watch for this opportunity next year.
+Applications for participation were due in August 2013, watch for this opportunity next year.

 The Center for Research on Learning and Teaching and Rackham Graduate School seek applicants for the Postdoctoral Short-Course on College Teaching in Science and Engineering.
 The purpose of this short-course is to prepare a select group of 32 advanced postdoctoral scholars from a variety of disciplines in the sciences and engineering to teach effectively as future faculty members.
 The short-course consists of seven three-hour seminars.
 Each of the seven seminars will follow a similar format, emphasizing advanced preparation so that time in sessions may be devoted to active learning and reflection.

 The seven-week short-course will meet on Mondays, 9 a.m. – noon, March 11 through April 22, 2013.
 Apply here.

 Preparing Future Faculty Seminar

 Co-sponsored by Rackham and the Center for Research on Learning and Teaching (CRLT).
 A light lunch will be provided.
 Rackham and CRLT will cover all costs, including all materials for participants (verify not just students).
 The seminar has received outstanding reviews from participants every year and has garnered national attention as a model for preparing future faculty.
 For further information, please visit the PFF website, email firstname.lastname@example.org or call 734-615-9263.

 The seminar's three main objectives:

 - To inform graduate students and postdoctoral fellow about the aspects of higher education most relevant to the lives of future faculty members, e.g., differences in culture and expectations among types of colleges and universities, the nature of today's students, tenure and faculty work life.